flumeapp/help.flumeapp.com/general/keyboard-shortcuts.md

 # Keyboard Shortcuts

-All of Flume&#39;s features can be accessed via the keyboard, and there are countless keyboard shortcuts that you can use to speed up your browsing experience.
+All of Flume's features can be accessed via the keyboard, and there are countless keyboard shortcuts that you can use to speed up your browsing experience.

 {% raw %}